What Is Vaping?

 Vaping is the process of heating cannabis flower or extract at a high temperature without burning it, allowing cannabinoids and terpenes to be released in the form of a vapour, which is then inhaled.

 Vaping is one of two inhalation methods for consuming cannabis flower, alongside smoking.
-In medicinal contexts, vaping is preferable to smoking because it reduces the amount of undesired hydrocarbons being absorbed into the body while also alleviating the need for tobacco, which can lead to addiction and other serious health issues.
-Vaping also allows for a more precise dose to meet the therapeutic needs of a patient, given that less of the THC dose is lost in side stream/combustion.
+In medicinal contexts, vaping is the recommended method while smoking is not because it reduces the amount of undesired hydrocarbons being absorbed into the body while also alleviating the need for tobacco, which can lead to addiction and other serious health issues.
+Vaping may also allow for a more precise dose to meet the therapeutic needs of a patient, given that less of the THC dose is lost in side stream/combustion.

-As of 2022, flower has become the second most approved form of medicinal cannabis (also referred to as ‘medical marijuana’) product in Australia.1 This implies that a large number of patients are using an inhalation method to consume their cannabis medication.
+As of 2022, flower has become the second most approved form of medicinal cannabis) product in Australia.1 This implies that a large number of patients are using an inhalation method to consume their cannabis medication.

 How Do You Vaporise Medical Cannabis?

 To vaporise cannabis, you’ll need a device known as a vaporiser (or vape).
 While a vaporiser can include any device that releases a particular substance in the form of vapour, doctors will generally recommend a medical-grade dry herb vaporiser for use with medicinal cannabis.
+In Australia, there is only one brand of TGA-approved dry herb vaporisers that should be used with MC – the MIGHTY MEDIC and MIGHTY+ MEDIC.
 Dry herb vapes allow you to vape cannabis flower without burning it so that the plant’s oils can be released as a vapour.
 With a dry herb vape, the patient receives only the bioactive cannabis compounds needed to experience the medicinal benefits of cannabis – and none of the chemicals or additives that might be found in some other types of commercially available vapes, such as vape pens and cartridges.

 When using a dry herb vaporiser, you can also vaporise your prescribed cannabis flower at the optimal temperatures for cannabinoid and terpene activation by using the vaporiser’s temperature setting.
-This makes it easy to control your experience by adjusting the temperature of your vaporiser to the boiling points of terpenes and other compounds within your cannabis flower to achieve desired benefits.
+This can make it easier to control your experience by adjusting the temperature of your vaporiser to the boiling points of terpenes and other compounds within your cannabis flower to achieve desired benefits.

 As always, you should follow the specific instructions for your vaporiser as well as your doctor’s advice for using your vaporiser and treatment and only use your medication as prescribed.